thecannons/BaseBuilding-DayZ/basebuilding/dayz_1.world/dayz_code/compile/README.txt

 Anything Below it means that players crosshair has a target of some sort (within 4 meters)

 ###SECTION 4:
 Youll notice this in the fn_selfActions.sqf  This is the default DayZ removal.
-Remove this block of code in your fn_selfActions.sqf
+Remove this block of code ENTIRELY WITH THE COMMENTS in your fn_selfActions.sqf
 Make sure your not removing the custom Base Building 1.2 one added in by yourself as they use the same action variable s_player_deleteBuild
 // THIS NEEDS TO BE REMOVED \/ \/ \/ For BASE BUILDING REMOVAL TO WORK
 	//Allow player to delete objects